William Ivens: Participation in the Winnipeg General Strike

-Ivens continued as editor of the Western Labour News during the Winnipeg General Strike of 1919, and published a Daily Strike Bulletin during this period.
-He wrote numerous articles in support of the strikers.
-Reverend Ivens preached services of his church in the park every Sunday for the six weeks of the strike.
+Reverend Ivens preached services of his church for the six weeks of the strike with an estimated 171 sermons.
 Within these services strike news would be relayed along with the prayers.
 Although he warned against public disorder, he also referred to the strike as the harbinger of a new age for the working-class in Canada.
-His Labour Church soon became the scene of extremely large meetings, with crowds growing up to 7,000 listeners.
+He preached that change should come from the peaceful withdrawal of labour, protest and at the ballot box.
+His Labour Church soon became the scene of extremely large meetings, with crowds almost doubling to 7,000 listeners.